zk-org/zk/docs/tips/editors-integration.md

 - Preview the content of a note when hovering a link.
 - Navigate in your notes by following internal links.
 - Create a new note using the current selection as title.
-- Diagnostics for dead links and wiki-links titles.
+- Diagnostics for dead links, wiki-links titles, and missing backlinks.
 - [And more to come...](https://github.com/zk-org/zk/issues/22)

 You can configure some of these features in your notebook's